Clutter: Freeloader from Hell

 Here's another possibility: "anything that crowds a part of your work/home space or your broader life—particularly if it’s something you don’t really need/want and/or duplicates something you already have."
 (Me)

 You, perhaps, might go broader still and pop in some additional elements.
-Now, even our definition starts to get cluttered, and this on a page that's talking about getting rid of that stuff!
+Now, even our definition starts to get cluttered, and this on a page that's talking about getting rid of the stuff!

 Sure, I’m just horsing around here, but you also take my point, right?
 Clutter in All of its forms is hard to escape.
 And boy does it have some downsides!
 Besides crowding our spaces, it sometimes even seems to make breathing feel more difficult.
 And let’s not forget the dust factor—more bad news for breathing and an orderly environment.